-The West Sussex SEND Information, Advice and Support Service (WS SEND IAS) has a small number of Independent Young Person Supporters (IYPS) who are trained to support young people up to the age of 25 with special educational needs and/or disabilities (SEND).
+The West Sussex SEND Information, Advice and Support Service (WS SEND IAS) has a small number of independent young person supporters (IYPSs).
+These are are trained to support young people up to the age of 25 with special educational needs and/or disabilities (SEND).
 The support includes attending meetings with young people or helping them to put their views in writing.

 How to apply

 You can apply using our online form.Apply online

 - Basic knowledge of the SEND system and/or willingness to learn

 - Empathy with a young person with special needs and/or disabilities

 - The ability to be impartial and confidential

 - Commitment to the task

 - Will participate in initial and ongoing training and regular supervision